anshu957/anshu957/README.md

     🧬 Single Cell Biology: Unraveling the secrets of cellular diversity, function, and behavior at the individual cell level for a deeper understanding of biology!

-     🕸️ Graph Neural Networks: Exploring the power of GNNs to analyze and model intricate data on graphs.

 🔗🔬 Let's forge connections, collaborate, and contribute meaningfully to the realm of data-driven scientific research!